ghga-de/schemapack/docs/datapack_spec.md

 ```

 `rootResource` *(optional)*: Defines the id of the resource of the class defined in `className` that should act as root.
-This means that, in addition to the root resource itself, the datapack must only contain resources that are direct or indirect (dependencies of dependencies) of the root resource.
+This means that, in addition to the root resource itself, the datapack must only contain resources that are direct or transitive dependencies of the root resource.

 `rootClass` *(optional)*: Defines the class name of the resource that should act as root.